Teaching Through Immersion

 He has published several language methods and books on Greek and Hebrew philology as well as many articles on general linguistics, ancient Greek linguistics, semantics, translations studies, and second language acquisition.

 Teresa Lopez is the co-founder of DiaLogo Academy, the Polis Institute branch for modern languages.
 She is a graduate of the Masters’ Degree in Near Eastern Languages at The Polis Institute in Jerusalem and a current PhD candidate in Applied Linguistics.
-Along with other graduates and after working as a Spanish teacher in Jerusalem, Teresa felt like The Polis Method of immersive language acquisition could also be applied to modern languages. and thus she decided to launch the DiaLogo Academy.
+Along with other graduates and after working as a Spanish teacher in Jerusalem, Teresa felt like The Polis Method of immersive language acquisition could also be applied to modern languages and thus DiaLogo Academy was born.

-Registration Cost: $500 ($400 Early Bird Discount).
+Registration Cost: $700.
 Registration includes lunch and dinner from Monday through Friday, along with printed materials for the conference.

 9:00 am - 12:00 pm Morning Sessions